Self-help software for disputing your medical bill.

 Why specific letters get attention

-Billing departments brush off vague complaints.
-A letter that names the exact code, the Medicare rate, the statutes that put a 30-day clock on a response, and the offices you can escalate to is much harder to set aside.
+A letter that names the exact code, the Medicare rate, the statutes that put a 30-day clock on a response, and the offices a patient can escalate to is harder for a billing department to set aside than a vague complaint.

 Dispute Letter — annotated excerpt